A Well-Read Tart

 The range of emotions you feel while reading this novel is incredibly overwhelming, much like the character of Evelyn herself.
 Evelyn’s unapologetically honest disclosure of her complex life will mesmerize and shock you.
 You can’t believe the things she’s done, but you also can completely understand why she’s done them.
 She simultaneously inspires loyalty and condemnation, admiration and pity, and that constant push/pull on your feelings is the driving force behind the appeal of this novel and its titular character.

-Even though Evelyn Hugo is fiction, there’s no reason this story couldn’t be a version of the truth for someone out there.
+Even though The Seven Husbands of Evelyn Hugo is fiction, there’s no reason this story couldn’t be a version of the truth for someone out there.
 Come to think of it, for many someones out there.
 The veracity of the Hollywood lifestyle is called into question big time by the characters of this novel, and it leaves you wondering how many lies the masses are spoon-fed by the Hollywood elite.

 This story proves that you can have everything and still have nothing at all.
 It’s eye-opening, and, in Evelyn’s case, it’s incredibly tragic.
 The relationships between characters are never what they seem to be, and when you stumble upon a grain of truth, it’s that much more endearing because you know what a rarity it is amidst the scandals and lies.